 We have planned out a visit to Sri Satya Sai Pandurang Kshetra, Pune last weekend with my two-year-old daughter Kia.

-Travelling with Kids is really tricky, especially during Monsoon when you desperately want to go out for a day break or picnic with your kids and also want a Kids friendly “not so crowded” place around your city.
+Traveling with Kids is really tricky, especially during Monsoon when you desperately want to go out for daybreak or picnic with your family and kids Plus you also want a Kids friendly “not so crowded” place around your city.

-I, especially when travelling with my daughter, opt for the place where we don’t have to spend more time on the road in the traffic as Kia is not very comfortable and in fact, the Kids are not a great fan of waiting in traffic.
+I, especially when traveling with my daughter, opt for the place where we don’t have to spend more time on the road in the traffic as Kia is not very comfortable sitting in a car and wait, and in fact, the Kids are not a great fan of waiting in traffic.

 At times it’s really difficult to identify and find out such places but Thankfully Pune has a few places to opt from when you are travelling with your young ones.
 One such place is Hadshi Temple.